 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 When buying travel insurance, one of the key factors to consider is the premium or the cost of the policy.
 Several elements influence your premium, including age, pre-existing medical conditions, and the trip’s duration.
-These factors impact your risk level as a traveller, and insurers consider them when determining premiums.
+These factors affect your risk level as a traveller, and insurers take these factors into account when determining premiums.

 Age of Traveller